mako-framework/docs/01_getting_started/05_upgrading.md

 The `{{$foo || 'Default'}}` and `{{$foo or 'Default'}}` syntax has been deprecated since it will cause unexpected behaviour when printing the output of a ternary expression using the `||` and `or` operators.
 Use the new `{{$foo, default: 'Default'}}` syntax instead.

 The new `default` syntax also has a small change in behaviour.
 It will print out the value for variables containing `0`, `0.0` and `"0"`.

+> Note that the old syntax will not be removed until versio `7.0` but it's still a good idea to update your templates now.